 - Check the chain sliding guard for wear.

-- " If in area () by the chain sliding guard screw (1) is visible from above:
+- If screw becomes visible in area of the chain sliding guard when viewed from above:

 - Change the chain sliding guard.

 - Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

 - Tighten the screw of the chain sliding guard.

 Guideline